ropensci/roweb/_drafts/2015-05-15-database-interfaces.md

 * CouchDB
 * Elasticsearch

-`nodbi` is still in early development, but that means it's a good time to give your input.
+`nodbi` is in early development, so expect changes - but that also means it's a good time to give your input.
 What are use cases you can think of for this package?
 What database do you think should be added as a backend?

 ```r